Summer of Blood: Slash of the titans

 -Nine years had passed since the last film starring Krueger, Wes Craven's New Nightmare.

 -Seventeen months had passed since Jason X darted in and out of theaters on its way to losing money on a $13 million budget.

 It doesn't take much to argue that the time wasn't really right for the long-gestating Freddy vs. Jason, if the time for that project had ever truly been "right" outside of the feverish sugar-inflected minds of tween boys in the late-'80s.
 But it would be un-Hollywood to let matters both narrative and practical stop you from making a high-concept sack of crap.
-At any rate, it turns out that I know less about such things than Robert Shaye and his team of elves at New Line, because Freddy vs. Jason turned out to be the highest-grossing film in both the Nightmare and F13 series, even adjusting for inflation, and the first film to break the $100 million mark worldwide.
+At any rate, it turns out that I know less about such things than Robert Shaye and his team of elves at New Line, because Freddy vs. Jason turned out to be the highest-grossing film in both the Nightmare and F13 series, even adjusting for inflation, and the first film in either franchise to break the $100 million mark worldwide.

 Not too bad for a project with such horribly small reason to exist.

 There was one and only one moment in the entire running time of Freddy vs. Jason where I thought that it might function as a decent entertainment, even for a moment, and it comes awfully early; in fact, it comes during the studio logo, when the four-note tone that pops up throughout the Nightmare films shades into the beloved ch-ch-ch that signifies Our Man Jason.
 Intriguingly, or more accurately, not, the "Freddy Theme" will never come back, whereas the "Jason Theme" crops up in every place you'd expect it to if this were a run-of-the-mill F13 entry.
 This despite a pervasive emphasis on Freddy, which I assume can be blamed on Bob Shaye's historical attachment to that character.
 Also because his narrative is a bit more interesting than "big dude hacks people up with tools."